ta-assistant/TA-CLI/README.md

 ```
 $ pip install requests
 ```
-Let's start the installation process first you need to install library that we mention then we will clone this repository into your local computer
+To start the installation process.
+First, you need to install the library that we mentioned, then we will clone this github onto your local computer.

 ssh
 > $ git clone git@github.com:ta-assistant/TA-CLI.git